kartikpawar10/encord/README.md

 # Encord
 # This is our pre final year project (Encord) a place to hangout with your friends .

-## YOU ALL PLEASE ADD YOUR ID's BELOW

 [Kartik Pawar](https://github.com/kartikpawar10) </br>
 [Krishnakant Dave](https://github.com/krish736) </br>
 [Juned Ahmed Choudhary](https://github.com/JUNED-AHMED-CHOUDHARY)</br>